h0n3ym4k/h0n3ym4k/README.md

 and ubuntu stable update\
 and ubuntu unstable os upgrade version-wise around quarterly\
 and try to build vyos at times\
+and fedora kernel vanilla/mainline test\

 - 🌱 I’m currently learning ...

-i m currently preparing my rust programming journey
+i m currently preparing my rust programming journey\
+rust is incompatible with my goals\
+AI with py/thon/script and (w)asm-wasi and some C

 - 👯 I’m looking to collaborate on ...